umbraco/UmbracoCMSDocs/Articles/Packages/Extending/language-files-for-packages.md

 ## Language file format

-Each language file can include one or more area, each area contains a collection of language keys with the translation.
+Each language file can include one or more area.
+Each area contains a collection of language keys with the translation.

 For reference on the language file format see the core [language files on GitHub](https://github.com/umbraco/Umbraco-CMS/tree/netcore/dev/src/Umbraco.Web.UI.NetCore/umbraco/config/lang)